xSerpentineX/BubbleBoiBot/README.md

+# This bot is patched and no longer works!
+(RIP 2019-2020)

-# MESSAGE TO SKRIBBL.IO DISCORD: UNBAN BRITANNIA#0989 OR YOU ARE INBRED.
+## MESSAGE TO SKRIBBL.IO DISCORD: UNBAN BRITANNIA#0989.

  BubbleBoiBot v1.9.2 (Final Release)